Siddharthg97/Docker_images/Docker, image , container theory.md

 2) docker images - to create containerized images
 3) contanerized application

+Need to activate/enable virtualization before running docker images Activate wsl if we are running docker on windows system

    # import base image to get python distribution available.
 So we import base image from docker hub
    FROM python:3.8